AN1CO/pythonenvirosetup/README.md

 ##### Step 1
 `brew install python3`

-This installs a new clean copy of Python 3 so it doesn't interfere with any Python that might be used on your system.
+This installs a fresh copy of Python 3 so it doesn't interfere with any Python that might be used on your system.
+Your computer ships with and uses Python to run, so you don't want to accidentally screw it up.

 ##### Step 2
 `brew install tree`